-Educational Psychology: extension of the introductory studies of learning, cognition, individual differences and cognitive development with concentration upon child development; classroom applications emphasized and phenomena experimentally demonstrated where possible.
-Philosophy of Education: exploration of philosophical questions concerning teaching and learning with particular reference to the various subjects taught in schools; issues concerning the relationships between school subjects, a connection between knowledge and the development of mind, the value of school subjects in relation to other activites which could compose education and the social and ethical context of education.
+Educational Psychology: extension of the introductory studies of learning, cognition, individual differences and cognitive development with concentration upon child development; classroom applications emphasized and phenomena experimentally demonstrated where possible. hhlosophy of Education. exploration of philosophical questions concerning teaching and learning with particular reference to the various subjects taught in schools; issues concerning the relationships between school subjects, a connection between knowledge and the development of mind, the value of school subjects in relation to other activites which could compose education and the social and ethical context of education.
 Focus on logical and epistemological questions which are internal to the various teaching subjects.
-Students are assigned to one of the following Philosophy of Education groups: Philosophical Issues in: Mathematics and Education; Literary Appreciation and Education; History and Education; Science and Education; Curriculum and Education; Language and Education; Social Sciences and Education; Industrial Arts Education.
-Sociology of Education: includes socialization, the family, the role of education in society, inequality of educational opportunity, multi-cultural education.
+Students are assigned to one of the following Philosophy of Education groups: Philosophical lisues in: Mathematics and Education; Literary Appreciation and Education; History and Education; Science and Education; Curriculum and Education, Language and Education; Social Sciences and Education, the family, the role of education in society, inequality of educational opportunity, multi-cultural education.